 The Role of Sleep in Regulating Metabolism and Fat Storage

 Proper rest is crucial in regulating how our bodies metabolize and store fat.
 When it comes to weight loss, many people focus solely on diet and exercise but neglect the importance of sleep.
-Research suggests that sleep duration is closely linked to regulating hormones that control appetite and metabolism.
+According to 2026 research, sleep duration is closely linked to regulating hormones that control appetite and metabolism.

 When you don’t get enough sleep, your body produces more ghrelin, which stimulates hunger.
 At the same time, levels of leptin, a hormone that suppresses appetite and promotes energy expenditure, decrease.
 This hormonal imbalance can lead to increased cravings for high-calorie foods and decreased motivation to engage in physical activity.